luapower/luapower-all/fs.md

 that the attribute can be changed.
 Attributes can be queried and changed from different contexts via `f:attr()`, `fs.attr()` and `d:attr()`.

+__NOTE__: File sizes and offsets are Lua numbers not 64bit ints, so they can hold at most 8KTB.
+This will change when that becomes a problem.

 ## File types